- 1) Kegel Exercises

 Bladder problems were something that you didn’t have several years ago and are something you don’t have to have in the future.

 An overactive bladder is a common problem for men age and as many as 30% of men and in the United States live with OAB symptoms.

-Overactive bladder causes a sudden urge to urinate.
+An overactive bladder causes a sudden urge to urinate.
 The urge may be difficult to stop and may lead to the involuntary loss of urine (urge incontinence).

 If you are experiencing bladder control problems, you may feel anxious and embarrassed.

-However, the good news is that once you have identified the cause of your overactive bladder, you can take steps to relieve your symptoms.
+The good news is that once you have identified the cause of your overactive bladder, you can take steps to relieve your symptoms.